Homemade Ponzu Sauce: Japanese Yuzu Recipe for Fish and Seafood

 Homemade ponzu has the advantage that you can adjust it exactly to your preference.
 These are the adjustment levers:

-• More acidic: increase the citrus juice or add a few drops of rice vinegar.
+- More acidic: increase the citrus juice or add a few drops of rice vinegar.

-• Sweeter: increase the mirin or add a teaspoon of sugar or honey.
+- Sweeter: increase the mirin or add a teaspoon of sugar or honey.

-• More aromatic: add freshly grated yuzu, lemon, or orange zest just before serving.
+- More aromatic: add freshly grated yuzu, lemon, or orange zest just before serving.

 How to use ponzu sauce with smoked salmon

 Ponzu sauce and smoked salmon have a natural affinity that goes beyond casual.
 Smoked salmon has a fatty, salty, and smoky profile.
-Ponzu provides citrus acidity, soy umami, and a freshness that perfectly cuts through that fat and amplifies the fish's flavor.
+Ponzu provides citrus acidity, soy umami, and a freshness that precisely cuts through that fat and amplifies the fish's flavor.

 Smoked salmon sashimi with ponzu

-Smoked salmon fillet with ponzu and avocado
+Smoked salmon loin with ponzu and avocado

 Ponzu as a dressing for an appetizer platter